symphonyoss/bot-unfurl/README.md

 | `drive.google.com` | Blacklists Google Drive.                           |

-If you're looking for a curated public blacklist, [Université Toulouse 1 Capitole provides a comprehensive one](http://dsi.ut-capitole.fr/blacklists/index_en.php) that's compatible with this feature (configure unfurl bot to use whichever of the various `domain` files suit your needs, via the `:blacklist-files` setting).
+If you're looking for a curated public blacklist, [Université Toulouse 1 Capitole provides a comprehensive one](http://dsi.ut-capitole.fr/blacklists/index_en.php) that's compatible with this feature (configure unfurl bot to use whichever of the various `domains` files suit your needs, via the `:blacklist-files` setting).

 #### :http-proxy